 In addition, in 2014, the Ministry of Labor released a Circular, which on its face called on all NGOs and companies to fire foreign workers within a one-month deadline, but after international outcry the government backtracked and stated that the Circular was "misunderstood."

 Barriers to Assembly

 Public gatherings critical of the government or government policies have triggered heavy-handed government responses.
-For example, in December 2012, more than 25 protestors in Wau were reportedly killed by the South Sudan Armed Forces (SSAF).
+For example, in December 2012, about 10 protestors in Wau were reportedly killed by the South Sudan Armed Forces (SSAF).
 None of the SSAF officers who shot at the protestors were prosecuted, while the state government embarked on a series of arrests of people associated with the protests.

 |UN Universal Periodic Review Reports||Sudan, February 24, 2011